IMLS/estimating-wifi/_pages/setup.md

 [https://imls.gov/](https://imls.gov/)

 If you are able to see these web pages, you are ready to proceed.
-[We have another page for installing the data collection software]({{ "install/" | prepend: site.baseurl }}).

 If you cannot see these web pages, it means something is not working.
 Specifically, something involving your network.
 (See points of failure, below.)
 You now need to start trying to figure out what you may have done wrong, asking for help from colleagues, or reaching out to us.

 This is, in a way, part of the pilot.
 How hard is it to set these things up?
 How many hurdles will we run in to?
 What kinds of challenges will we encounter?
 Each is something to be understood, tackled, and solved.
 So, don't get frustrated; it's just part of the process.
 We're here for you.

+# Continuing On!

+If everything has worked, [you can continue on to the software installation portion of the documentation.]({{ "/install/" | prepend: site.baseurl }}).
+If things didn't work... we'll probably be hearing from you.

+It's a learning process. *No stress*.
+At our end, we *know* things will go wrong, and we'll be happily surprised when/if this complex process works.

 # Possible points of failure